-2) STATUS OF THE NEGOTIATIONS
+(2) STATUS OF THE NEGOTIATIONS

-(1) History until the launch of ITA expansion negotiations
+(a) History from the launch to conclusion of ITA expansion negotiations

 Technological advancements are rapid and every year new IT products are being released.
 However, no review of ITA products has been undertaken ever since the ITA came into effect in 1997.
 For this reason, there has been strong demand from the industry of each country to expand the list of applicable ITA products to include new products that have been released due to technological advancements.
 More specifically, in March 2011, 39 hi-tech industry groups from 17 countries and regions including Japan (later in May 2011, 41 groups from 18 countries) issued a joint statement requesting expansion of the ITA.